shtolfensie/mrks/Notes/General notes.md

 - mark edit form

+- previous tests grouped by month, not finished. should display X months ago. should also dispaly year

 ### Subjects

 - maybe get subject marks from all marks, not via call to firebase, might be slow and expensive